WMGF: WHIY and WORJ

 In February 1966, the station first signed on as WHIY, powered at 28,000 watts and owned by the Orlando Radio & TV Company.
 In 1969, Orlando Radio & TV bought WORL Orlando (now WIWA in Eatonville), operating the two stations together from offices and studios in Orlando.
 In the early 1970s, 107.7 began airing a Top 40 format, switching to the call letters WORJ, standing for "Orange," a major crop in Central Florida.
 By the late 70s, the station had switched to an album rock format, calling itself "Zeta 7."

 Joy 108 WJYO

 In 1978, Sudbrink Broadcasting bought the station.
 In 1981, the call letters switched to WJYO, airing a soft adult contemporary format as Joy 108.
 (The WJYO call sign is now used on a Christian radio station in Fort Myers, Florida at 91.5 FM.)
 In 1987, the station was bought by Metroplex Communications of Orlando.
+In September 1990, Metroplex changed the call sign to WMGF, calling the station Magic 107.7.
 In 1993, Paxson Communications, owned by Florida millionaire Bud Paxson, bought the station for $5.6 million, coupled with WWZN (now WPRD).
-Paxson changed the call sign to WMGF, calling the station Magic 107.7.